How to add / invite developers, account and application approvals, contacting developers, etc.

 7.1.
 Step 1: Get the information you need

-If you search by identifier for an authentication type, you need the following information:
+If you’re searching by identifier then for the different authentication types, you need the following information:

 - For API key-only authentication patterns: the API key